 In order to access the virtual Meeting, you will need to be connected to the internet on a device such as a laptop, computer, tablet or cellphone.
-Check that your browser for whichever device you are using is compatible.
+Please ensure ahead of time that your browser for whichever device you are using is compatible.
 Please refer to the virtual meeting user guide for instructions regarding the registration and participation of Shareholders at the Meeting, including information about supported browsers and contact information for technical support.
 The guide will be available on the Corporation's website.